eclipse-sumo/sumo/docs/web/docs/Contributed/SUMOPy/GUI/Getting_Started.md

 button which pops up a menu when pressed.
 From this menu, the network elements to be drawn can be selected or un-selected.

-The following mouse-key combination allow to navigate the network:
+The following mouse-key combination allow navigating the network:

 | Action      | Key-Mouse                                  |
 | ----------- | ------------------------------------------ |